All Episodes

 It's a fair compromise, she says.

-It may be time to uh head for the hills and take all the canned food and ammunition you can keep in your bag.
+It may be time to head for the hills and take all the canned food and ammunition you can keep in your bag.

 Let's go to Ace in Camp Hill, Pennsylvania.

-Ace, you're live on the Rush Limbaugh show.
+Ace, you're live on the Rushlinborg show.

 Great to have you with us.